 The answer is sugar.
-If you plan to make sweet mochi such as Daifuku Mochi, then you should add sugar.
-I researched, and it recommends to use 50-100 grams of sugar for 100 grams of cooked glutinous rice.
+If you plan to make sweet mochi such as daifuku mochi, then you should add sugar.
+I researched, and it recommends using 50-100 grams of sugar for 100 grams of cooked glutinous rice.
 You will need to add sugar while you’re kneading the mochi.
 Start with 50 grams and increase the amount as you like.
 The more sugar you added, the longer the mochi stays soft.

 4. Can I freeze the mochi?
 How long does it last?

 Yes, you can freeze the mochi!
 For the best quality, eat it within a month, but mochi can be kept in the freezer for 6 months if you store them well.

 5. Does it taste like freshly pounded mochi made with the traditional method using usu and kine?

 I wish!
 The stand mixer cannot do a real “pounding” motion and the mochi is not 100% made in the same way.
 However, if my choice was between store-bought mochi vs. homemade mochi, I would choose to make fresh mochi in my stand mixer.
 It is actually amazing!
 The mochi’s texture is 95% close to the ones made traditionally.
 I just wish that it yields a real smooth and silky surface.
 That said, the difference is not obvious.

 Ready to make some mochi from scratch?
 Time to gather your kids or mochi-loving friends for this sticky, fun and auspicious activity!